 Karim P Y Thébault

-I am an Associate Professor (formerly Reader) in the Department of Philosophy at the University of Bristol and an external member of the Munich Center for Mathematical Philosophy (LMU Munch).
-I am a founding Trustee and current President of the Philosophy of Physics Society.
+I am an Associate Professor (formerly Reader) and Head of Subject in the Department of Philosophy at the University of Bristol.
+I am also a member of the Bristol Philosophy of Physics Group and an external member of the Munich Center for Mathematical Philosophy (LMU Munch) and a founding trustee and past president of the Philosophy of Physics Society.

 My current research is principally within physics and the philosophy of physics.
 My main research focus is the problem of time in classical and quantum theories of gravity.
-Further topics of current interest include dynamical approaches to symmetry, black hole physics, analogue gravity, quantum cosmology, the arrow of time in quantum theory, and the foundations of general relativity.
+Further topics of current interest include dynamical approaches to symmetry, black hole physics, analogue gravity, quantum cosmology, the arrow of time in quantum theory, the foundations of general relativity, and quantum chemistry.

 I am keen to support the applications of students for doctoral studies relating to technically informed projects in the philosophy and foundations of physics.
-If you have the appropriate background and interests please contact me.
+If you have the appropriate background and interests please take a look at the information here and feel free to contact me for more details.

 karim.thebault@bristol.ac.uk